mattcarlotta/snackables/README.md

 #### LOAD_CONFIG

-By defining a `LOAD_CONFIG` variable, this will let snackables know you'ld like to load an **env.config.(m)js** file according to a defined environment name.
+By defining a `LOAD_CONFIG` variable, this will let snackables know you'ld like to load an **env.config.json** file according to a defined environment name.
 The environment naming is unopinionated -- they can be named anything you'd like (for example: `dev`, `staging`, `prepublish`, etc) -- however, the name must match one of environments specified in the configuration file.

 ```json
 {